syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ### Updating words count

-You can update paragraphs count, word count, and character count in an existing Word document or document created from the scratch.
+You can update the count of Paragraphs, words and characters in an existing Word document or document that created from the scratch.

 The following code example shows how to update word count in an existing word document.
 {% tabs %}
 {% highlight c# %}
-//Opens an existing document.
+//Open an existing document.
 using (WordDocument document = new WordDocument("Sample.docx", FormatType.Docx))
 {
     //Update the word count in the document.